awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/ECCV-2018-STSN-kor.md

 ---
-description: (Description) Gedas Bertasius et al. / Object Detection in Video with Spatiotemporal Sampling Networks / ECCV 2018 Poster
+description: Bertasius et al. / Object Detection in Video with Spatiotemporal Sampling Networks / ECCV 2018
 ---

 # Object Detection in Video with Spatiotemporal Sampling Networks \[Kor]

-[**English version**](ECCV-2018-STSN-eng.md) of this article is available.
+[**English version**](eccv-2018-STSN-eng.md) of this article is available.

 ##  1. Problem definition